CycleOperators/docs/changelog/2025-07-10-advanced-memory-metrics/index.md

 [![](./protocol-metrics-internal.png)](/changelog/advanced-memory-metrics)

-Heap overflow anxiety &mdash; gone.
+Heap overflow anxiety — gone.
 The new CycleOps V3 Blackhole adds 8 new in-depth memory metrics, with heap and stable memory alerts that keep your canister's data healthy and cost‑efficient.

 <!-- truncate -->